epeios-q37/zelbinium/site/en/contribute.md

 This entire site and the source code for the applications it contains are available on the https://github.com/epeios-q37/zelbinium repository, through which you can suggest improvements or new content.
 You can also contact the author of this project via the [contact](../contact) page.

 Thanks to *Zelbinium*'s innovative features, your children will be able to easily share their progress with you, making the smartphone no longer a source of tension, but an opportunity to bring you closer together.
 Encourage your children, or better still, help them with their new activities.
-The more you get involved, the more *Zelbinium* will benefit your children, and the more it will benefit *Zelbinium*.
+TThe more you get involved, the more *Zelbinium* will benefit your children, something that will also be good for *Zelbinium*.

 To spread the word about this project: <https://atlastk.org/zelbinium>.